sachinsingh21/Git-and-version-control/README.md

 # Git-and-version-control
-this repository is just to practice various git and version control commands.
+This repository is just to practice various git and version control commands.